Radio Resource Management for Cellular-Connected UAV: A Learning Approach

-In this paper, joint optimization of RB allocation and beamforming design for down-link cellular-connected UAV network is considered, where a set $\mathcal{B}=\{1,\dots,B\}$ of $B$ terrestrial BSs serves a set $\mathcal{U}=\{1,\dots,U\}$ of $U$ drone UEs (DUEs) and a set $\mathcal{G}=\{1,\dots,G\}$ of $G$ GUEs using a set $\mathcal{K}=\{1,\dots,K\}$ of $K$ RBs at each BS, in a given subregion (e.g., Fig. \ref{System Model}) of cellular network.
+In this paper, RRM problem of RB allocation and beamforming design for down-link cellular-connected UAV network is considered, where a set $\mathcal{B}=\{1,\dots,B\}$ of $B$ terrestrial BSs serves a set $\mathcal{U}=\{1,\dots,U\}$ of $U$ drone UEs (DUEs) and a set $\mathcal{G}=\{1,\dots,G\}$ of $G$ GUEs using a set $\mathcal{K}=\{1,\dots,K\}$ of $K$ RBs at each BS, within a given subregion of cellular network, e.g., Fig. \ref{System Model}.
 Each DUE is assumed to equip single antenna for receiving wireless information and so as each GUE, while all the terrestrial BSs employ antenna array for message emitting.
 Specifically, each terrestrial BS $b\in\mathcal{B}$ possesses $M$ antennas, serving $g_{b}$ GUEs with orthogonal RBs (so there does not exist intra-cell interferences within each cell), where $g_{b}\geq1, \forall b\in\mathcal{B}$ and $\sum_{b=1}^{B}g_{b}=G$.
-Different from terrestrial transmission scenario, DUEs fly in the sky with relatively high altitudes, resulting in higher probability achieving LoS-dominant links from BSs.
-Thus, DUEs are able to connect with more BSs within their wireless coverage, which is a distinguishable feature compared to terrestrial transmissions.
-However, this characteristic is a double-edge blade, in terms of not only inducing more and stronger desired signals but also richer co-channel interferences.
-To practically reflect the aforementioned double-edge blade feature, each DUE is considered to be associated with at least one BS when possible, taking advantages of macro-diversity gain from terrestrial BSs.
+Different from terrestrial transmission scenario, DUEs fly in the sky {with} relatively high altitudes, resulting in higher probability of achieving LoS-dominant {G2A} links from BSs.
+Thus, DUEs are able to connect with more BSs within their wireless coverage.
+However, this characteristic may not only induce more and stronger desired signals but also result in richer co-channel interferences.
+To practically reflect the aforementioned double-edged blade feature, each DUE is considered to be associated with at least one BS when possible, taking advantage of macro-diversity gain from terrestrial BSs.